 All in all, we are here to guide you every step of the way, and while complications can happen, via our team’s expert care, they aren’t like to arise.

-If you reside anywhere throughout Florida, the United States or beyond, and you’re in need any type of bunion or bunionette surgery, call our teams at Jaws Podiatry for an in-person or virtual consultation!
+If you reside anywhere throughout Florida, the United States or beyond, and you’re in need of any type of bunion or bunionette removal surgery, call our teams at Jaws Podiatry for an in-person or virtual consultation!

 We’re always here to help you and your feet!SCHEDULE APPOINTMENT